Vietnam.vn - Nền tảng quảng bá Việt Nam

 • Increase your intake of energy and nutrients like protein, iron and B vitamins.

-• Improved diet quality scores, partly due to significant increases in daily vegetable intake.
+• Improved diet quality scores, in part due to significant increases in daily vegetable intake.

 • Increased grip strength - an indicator of overall muscle strength and muscle atrophy in older adults.